TheGoodlike13/sahyun_bot/README.md

 LoggingConfigFilename = filename which contains logging configuration; defaults to 'config_log_default.ini';
 if the defaults are not suitable for you, consider making 'config_log.ini' which is ignored by git

+#### [links]

+Default = default way to handle links from CDLCs when popping from queue; defaults to 'ignore';
+other supported values are 'browse', which opens it in a new browser tab & 'copy' which puts it into clipboard

 #### [commands]

 MaxSearch = maximum amount of matches to consider for requests; defaults to 10; any positive number is OK;